Kansas Democrat, 20, who admitted to 'revenge porn,' wins House state race

 DISPUTE OVER TRUMP YARD SIGN IN KANSAS LEAVES 3 INJURED

+“I’m not doing any press right now.
+I’m focused on getting to work for the voters of District 37," Coleman told Fox News in an email on Monday.

-But it looks like Kansas Democrats, who are in the minority in the legislature, won't get any help from Republican state lawmakers to keep Coleman from assuming office.
+It looks like Kansas Democrats, who are in the minority in the legislature, won't get any help from Republican state lawmakers to keep Coleman from assuming office.
 Democrats intend to file a complaint that Coleman is unfit for office, but without Republican votes to help them reach two-thirds of the state House, the complaint won't have any teeth, according to the Star Editorial Board.

 “I haven’t received a request to unseat him, but I think in a democracy we have a responsibility to uphold the integrity of our elections,” Kansas House Speaker Ron Ryckman, a Republican, said, according to the Star Editorial Board.
 “I’d be leery of an attempt to override the vote of the people.”